speaking-for-hackers/speaking-for-hackers-book/README.md

 This the source for Speaking for Hackers.

 Right now it's just plain text, wrapped to 80 characters.
-The eventual plan is for all the usual formats, including a nice-looking PDF.

-As a paid customer, you should feel free to open up an issue describing the contet that you would like to see covered.

 Contents: